simonnuss/Fabric-Icons-Extractor/README.md

 1. Copy the code from `download_fabric_icons.py`.
 2. Using a notebook with an attached Lakehouse, paste the code into a cell.
+3. Optional: define parameters convert_to_png and png_output_height.
-3. Run the cell.
+4. Run the cell.
-4. Optionally: Access the SVGs locally using [OneLake File Explorer](https://learn.microsoft.com/en-us/fabric/onelake/onelake-file-explorer) or [Azure Storage Explorer](https://learn.microsoft.com/en-us/fabric/onelake/onelake-azure-storage-explorer).
+5. Optional: Access the icons locally using [OneLake File Explorer](https://learn.microsoft.com/en-us/fabric/onelake/onelake-file-explorer) or [Azure Storage Explorer](https://learn.microsoft.com/en-us/fabric/onelake/onelake-azure-storage-explorer).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.